 And you will need to learn to watch your dog and practice your timing.

 The first thing you need to do to start clicker training is to introduce your dog to the idea.
 Sit down with your dog and a bunch of treats.
 Click and treat.
 Your dog will quickly make the association between the sound and the treat.
 Once your dog stops looking at the hand holding the treats and starts watching the hand holding the clicker, you know the association has been made and you're all set.

 Have fun.
 Watch your dog.
 When you see him do something you might want to turn into a trick, click and reward.
 If you're just starting to train a new dog, start with a simple sit or down command.
 Wait until your dog sits or lays down, click and treat.

 If your dog already knows basic commands use your imagination or get a book for inspiration.

 Keep raising the bar.
-Once your dog learns a trick, ask that he performs it more that once before you click and treat, or ask for sequences.
+Once your dog learns a trick, ask that he performs it more than once before you click and treat, or ask for sequences.
 To keep your dog interested, challenge him by treating only every other time.
-Eventually replace the treat by verbal praise.
+Eventually, replace the treat with verbal praise.

 Post a Comment